lammps/lammps/doc/src/Build_extras.rst

    -D PYTHON_EXECUTABLE=path   # path to Python executable to use

-Without this setting, CMake will guess the default Python on your system.
+Without this setting, CMake will guess the default Python version on your system.
 To use a different Python version, you can either create a virtualenv, activate it and then run cmake.
 Or you can set the PYTHON_EXECUTABLE variable to specify which Python interpreter should